-- ▶ the consequences of the already declared Second Cold War between Russia, its allies and the liberal market economies; - the impact of proposed and upcoming EU regulation aimed at protecting the EU internal market and ensuring the repatriation of essential industries, thus restoring EU competitiveness, such as: - Foreign Subsidy Regulation to avoid distortions in the EU internal market caused by companies heavily subsidised abroad; - Chips Act to strengthen the European ecosystem for semiconductors; - Carbon Border Adjustment Mechanism (CBAM) that will equalise the price of carbon between EU domestic products and imports from non-EU countries (third countries). - support to certain industries from the EU and from EU-approved Member State aid, combined with EU border levy protection from third-country competitors.
+- the consequences of the already declared Second Cold War between Russia, its allies and the liberal market economies; - EU competitiveness, such as: - Foreign Subsidy Regulation to avoid distortions in the EU internal market caused by companies heavily subsidised abroad; - Chips Act to strengthen the European ecosystem for semiconductors; - (third countries). - support to certain industries from the EU and from EU-approved Member State aid, combined with EU border levy protection from third-country competitors.